What Is Generative Engine Optimization? 2026 Guide + Playbook

 - llms.txt linting.
 None of the linters are mature yet; we keep llms.txt under 5,000 words and validate links manually.

 The category will consolidate.
-The foundation — citable passages, schema, llms.txt, entity signals — will not.
+The foundation will not: citable passages, schema, llms.txt, entity signals.
 Build for the foundation; pick tools that make the foundation cheaper to maintain.

 When to call in help